nightscout/nightscout.github.io/docs/nightscout/downloaders.md

 ### [sugarmate](https://sugarmate.io/)

 !!!note "Important limitation"
     Sugarmate doesn't allow Nightscout as a data source if you receive your data from Dexcom share with `bridge`.
+    If you need this data source, [deploy a dev branch](../../update/dev_branch/) and enable [obscuration](../setup_variables/#bridge-share2nightscout-bridge) variables in Heroku.